-References: Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Referral response received from the Department of Environmental Resources, dated April 14, 2022; Referral response received from Oakdale Irrigation District, dated April 15, 2022; Stanislaus County General Plan and Support Documentation.1
+References: Application Materials; Referral response from the Stanislaus County Department of Environmental Resources, dated November 23, 2022; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XX.
-WILDFIRE - If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Substantially impair an adopted emergency response plan or emergency evacuation plan? x b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? x c) Require the installation of maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? х d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? Х
+WILDFIRE - If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Substantially impair an adopted emergency response plan or emergency evacuation plan?
+X b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? x c) Require the installation of maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? x d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? х

 Discussion: The GPU EIR determined that the potential for exposing people to risk involving wildland fires, as discussed in the Hazards and Hazardous Materials Section of GPU EIR, was less than significant.
-The Safety Element of the General Plan includes maps which show the County's Fire Hazard Severity Zones and State Responsibility Areas, and also includes goals, policies, and implementation measures, including the incorporation of the County's Local Hazard Mitigation Plan by reference, which address reducing the risk of wildland fires.
+The Safety Element of the General

+Plan includes maps which show the County's Fire Hazard Severity Zones and State Responsibility Areas, and also includes Goals, Policies, and Implementation Measures, including the incorporation of the County's Local Hazard Mitigation Plan by reference, which address reducing the risk of wildland fires.

 No construction or grading is proposed as part of this request.
 The project site is in a non-urbanized area with no wildlands located in the vicinity of the project site.
 In addition, the project site is not located within a designated high or very high fire hazard severity zone, near state responsibility areas, or lands classified as very high fire hazard severity zones.
 The project terrain is relatively flat.
-Proposed Parcels 2-4 will have access to Claribel Road, and proposed Parcel 1 will have access to Ellenwood Road.
-The proposed Remainder will access Claribel Road via a proposed 30-foot-wide access easement across proposed Parcel 2 for the benefit of the proposed Remainder.
-A referral response was received from Public Works who commented that prior to the recording of the final map, that the remaining 20-feet of the ultimate 80-foot half-width of Claribel Road north of the centerline of the roadway and the remaining 10-feet of the ultimate 60-foot half-width of Ellenwood Road west of the centerline of the roadway shall be dedicated as an Irrevocable Offer of Dedication; as noted above under the transportation section, Public Work's comments will be added to the project as conditions of approval.
+Both proposed parcels will have access to West Grayson Road, a County-maintained road.
+A referral response was received from Public Works which commented that prior to the recording of the final map, that the remaining 22 feet of the ultimate 110-foot half-width of West Grayson Road north of the centerline of the roadway shall be dedicated as an Irrevocable Offer of Dedication (IOD); as noted above under the transportation section, Public Work's comment will be added to the project as a condition of approval.